Crayder/SimplexNoise/README.md

 Simplex Noise
 ===============

+Original repository author note:

 	*Alternative to ci::Perlin class.*

 	**This code is originally intended for use with the Cinder C++ library but only depends on GLM.**

 	Simplex noise is better looking, faster and has proper derivatives without the grid artifacts of Perlin noise derivatives.
 This code is mostly ported from Stefan Gustavson public domain implementation for the simplex noise, simplex flow noise and their analytical derivatives.
 The curl noise functions are adapted from Robert Bridson papers to use derivatives instead of finite differences.
 There's also a series of noise sums and other multi-fractals noises...

+And now, this has been ported to PAWN.

 ![](NoiseGallery.jpg)